SAI360/Compliance360-Import/README.md

 5. In the Field Mappings tab of the Integration definition create additional Mappings as needed.

 # Testing
-All imports should be thoroughly tested and the results reviewed before running on production data.
+All imports should be thoroughly tested and the results reviewed before imporing to production data.
 This can be done by arranging for a test database to be created by contacting SAI support (support@sai360.com).

 # Example Methods for posting data